 Growing lavender from seed can be difficult, as it requires a period of cold stratification of five weeks, and ultimately, they require about six months before you can see them starting to grow.

-Growing lavender is easier when you buy seedlings or take cuttings from an existing plant.
+Growing lavender is easier to buy seedlings or take cuttings from an existing plant.
 Cuttings may be taken from lavender stems with no flower buds after the flowers have bloomed.
-Lavender cutting should be planted in sterile potting soil or vermiculite after removing leaves from the bottom half.
+After removing leaves from the bottom half, lavender cutting should be planted in sterile potting soil or vermiculite.

-Within three weeks, the cuttings will start rooting but it is important to continue watering them well.
+The cuttings will start rooting within three weeks, but it is important to continue watering them well.
 This Lavender cutting needs to be planted in two to four-inch pots once it has rooted.
 And finally, if the roots have grown enough, it’s best to transfer them into the ground.

 For Lavender to grow, create enough space between them with 4 to 6 feet between the rows, depending on the size of the variety.
 Make sure that they are directly exposed to the sun as well.

 - Soil: Lavender grows best in soils that are low to moderate fertility, so it’s best not to put any organic matter into the soil.
 A neutral to slightly alkaline soil is best for Lavender.
 One way to prep your soil is to add lime and ensure that the soil pH totals to 7.0, as it is the perfect pH balance for Lavender to grow well.

 - Spacing: As mentioned, plant your Lavender at a distance of at least one to three feet apart from each other.

 - Light: Lavender requires full sunlight and well-draining soil to grow fully.
 But a little afternoon shade could help them survive in hot climates.